Vyral/base-template/_posts/2019-10-18-selling-in-autumn-and-winter-vs--springtime.md

 {% include pullquote.html %}

-Another key factor is the current interest rates, they are still extremely low.
+Another key factor is the current interest rates, which are still extremely low.
 We don’t have a crystal ball that will tell us how rates will be in the spring. **The fact that we know the rates are great now is an opportunity for you.&nbsp;**

 In conclusion, I’m a fan of the current market for selling.
 Don’t wait\!&nbsp;